Roll Out The Welcome Mat for Clean Carpeting

 You probably already have the ingredients necessary to safely and naturally clean stains from your carpets – or you can wait for mother nature to provide them.
 Try the following tips and see how effective green, eco-friendly cleaning methods can be.

-Clean wool carpets with snow.
-If you have a soiled wool carpet or rug, you can let the weather do the work for you – assuming there’s a snowfall and the temperature is below 25 degrees Fahrenheit.
+If you have a soiled wool carpet or rug, you can let the weather do the work for you – assuming there is a snowfall and the temperature is below 25 degrees Fahrenheit.
 Leave the carpet outside for at least 30 minutes.
 Cover it with several inches of snow, and, using clean shoes, walk on the carpet, thoroughly infusing the fibers with snow.
-Brush snow from carpet.
-The combination of natural oils and freezing temperatures causes a release of most stains.
+Brush snow from the carpet.
+The combination of natural oils and freezing temperatures cause a release of most stains.

 Stairs are naturally high traffic areas of the home, and lugging a vacuum up and down this household fixture can be a pain – quite literally.
 Eventually, you may find that the carpet runner gracing your stairs has become dirty or worn.
 If the aforementioned cleaning methods just don’t cut it, try the following suggestion.

-Move the stair carpet runner by half a step.
 Gently lift the carpet covering the stairs.
 Move the carpet either up or down the stairs by half a step, and securely reattach.
 The result?
-The worn areas of carpet now occupy the vertical space of the stairs, while the like-new carpet that had graced the vertical has become the walking surface.
+The worn areas of the carpet now occupy the vertical space of the stairs, while the like-new carpet that had graced the vertical has become the walking surface.
 The worn areas will be less noticeable in their new position, and you have effectively doubled the life of your staircase carpeting.

 Rather not do it yourself?
 Have a job that needs professional expertise?
 Call the experts at Pro Green Carpet 919-332-3039 and we’ll be happy to assist you!